It’s time to build out your content calendar for the year ahead, but where do you even start?

 Some ideas for types of content to build around

-- Content that inspires people to take any action they otherwise would never have dreamt of taking.
+- inspires people to take any action they otherwise would never have dreamt of taking.

-- Content that claims to disprove popular opinion on a matter.
+- claims to disprove popular opinion on a matter.

-- Content that does the work for you and provides tonnes of useful curated resources.
+- does the work for you and provides tonnes of useful curated resources.

-- Content that reveals the secret ingredient behind a success story.
+- reveals the secret ingredient behind a success story.

-- Content about how to deal with a common/relatable issue.
+- is about how to deal with a common/relatable issue.

 Now you’ve got some ideas to build your topics around; you’ll have to brainstorm which content types are going to enable you to best present one or more of the values above.
 Once you’ve done this, it’s essential to ensure that all that hard work is not ruined by a sneaky and easily avoidable mistake that could increase the dreaded, bounce rate!
 (This is where a visitor, reader, listener or viewer navigates away from your content… i.e. got bored).